gruntwork-io/boilerplate/_docs/README.md

 Copy an image into the `website-boilerplate` folder and call it `logo.png`.

-Finally, run `boilerplate`, setting the `--template-folder` to `website-boilerplate` and `--output-folder` to the path where you want the generated code to go:
+Finally, run `boilerplate`, setting the `--template-url` to `website-boilerplate` and `--output-folder` to the path where you want the generated code to go:

 ```
-boilerplate --template-folder /home/ubuntu/website-boilerplate --output-folder /home/ubuntu/website-output
+boilerplate --template-url /home/ubuntu/website-boilerplate --output-folder /home/ubuntu/website-output

 Title